DeltaCrypt/deltapay-api-docs/docs/index.md

 to view the auto-generated documentation online for our respective development and production environments.

+## Contributing to the Documentation
+The source code from which this documentation is generated is hosted on [GitHub](https://github.com/DeltaCrypt/deltapay-api-docs).
+Please don't hesitate to raise issues or pull requests.
+We are dedicated to imporoving the documentation and any feedback / input is always appreciated!

 ## Environments
 DeltaPay currently offers two mutually exclusive environments: development and production.